 (e) 10% Annual Rent Increase Limit.
-The overall Rent increase in any twelvemonth period shall not exceed ten percent (10%) of the Rent actually charged to the Tenant, including any Rent increase authorized pursuant to Section 1710(e) of this Article.
+The overall Rent increase in any twelve-month period shall not exceed ten percent (10%) of the Rent actually charged to the Tenant.
 Notwithstanding the foregoing, the overall Rent increase in any twelve-month period may exceed ten-percent (10%) of the Rent actually charged to the Tenant only if that Rent increase is pursuant to a decision of a Hearing Officer or the Committee as a result of a Landlord Petition pursuant to Section 1710(a) of this Article.
-Nothing in this section shall be interpreted to authorize a Rent increase for a Covered Rental Unit in excess of the amount authorized by state law.